 A student’s medical record at Health Services is confidential.
 Information in the medical record is only released with the student’s request and written or documented verbal permission, or by judicial subpoena.
 The one exception to this is in a life-threatening situation when it may be necessary to release information on a need-to-know basis.

-According to federal privacy laws, parents do not have the right to know if or why their son/daughter has visited Health Services.
-If a student is 18 years old or older and has given us permission to discuss care with parents/legal guardians, we will talk to them regarding only the issue(s) mentioned in the signed Release of Information form.
-Long-term blanket Release of Information forms are not accepted.
-Written permission needs to be given each time a student wants Health Services to discuss care with his/her parents or legal guardians.
+According to federal privacy laws, parents/guardians do not have the right to know if or why their student has visited Health Services.
+Students 18 years and older can sign a Release of Information form to allow Health Services staff to discuss care related to the specific issue or condition specified in the release of information.
+Written permission (or at times verbal permission) needs to be given each time a student wants Health Services to discuss care with their parents or legal guardians.

 Long-term,general Release of Information forms are not accepted.

 If a student is under 18 years old, Health Services staff will request the student’s permission before discussing care with parents/guardians as well.
 In New York State, the provider is allowed to withhold information from a parent/guardian if: